Applications for ESUPC 2024 are now open for Year 12 students from UK state schools.

 For 2024, Eton College will be running the Eton Summer University Preparation Courses (ESUPC), as a non-residential cohort of modular subject-based courses.
 During ESUPC students do not stay overnight, but travel to and from Eton College each day.

 State schools are welcome to reregister their interest by emailing email@example.com.
 If schools are within a commutable distance of Eton, application information will be sent to the point of contact to share with their Year 12 students.

 The subject programmes are enriching, intellectual, exciting and full of opportunities to gain new skills and exchange ideas together with like-minded young people.

 The courses are not about improving A Level grades, but are designed to provide a lively and challenging period of study.
 You choose a subject you would like to engage with further; we provide dynamic teaching and, more importantly, the company of like-minded students from all over the country with whom to work and socialise.

-Catering: Breakfast, morning snack, lunch and afternoon snack will be provided
+Catering: A light breakfast, morning snack and lunch will be provided

 Teaching: The majority of the teachers on the course teach at Eton College

 Course Subjects (Provisional)